adevinta/zoe/docs/advanced/avro.md

 ## Consuming Avro data

-In order to consume avro data from Kafka, it is enough to set the necessary deserializers properties in the `props` section of the cluster config :
+In order to consume Avro data from Kafka, it is enough to set the necessary deserializers properties in the `props` section of the cluster config :

 ```yaml
 clusters: